 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-International Energy Outlook 2011
+International Energy Outlook 2016

+Chapter 1.
 World energy demand and economic outlook

 Outlook for world energy consumption by source

-Electricity is the world's fastest-growing form of end-use energy consumption in the Reference case, as it has been for the past several decades.
-Net electricity generation worldwide rises by 2.3 percent per year on average from 2008 to 2035, while total world energy demand grows by 1.6 percent per year.
-The strongest growth in electricity generation is projected for non-OECD countries.
-Non-OECD electricity generation increases by an average annual rate of 3.3 percent in the Reference case, as rising standards of living increase demand for home appliances and electronic devices, as well as the expansion of commercial services, including hospitals, office buildings, and shopping malls.
-In the OECD nations, where infrastructures are more mature and population growth is relatively slow or declining, the growth in power generation is much slower, averaging 1.2 percent per year from 2008 to 2035.
+Electricity consumption by end users grows faster than their use of other delivered energy sources in the Reference case, as has been true for the past several decades.
+Net electricity generation worldwide rises by 1.9%/year on average from 2012 to 2040, with the strongest growth in non-OECD countries.
+Increases in non-OECD electricity generation average 2.5%/year in the IEO2016 Reference case as rising living standards increase demand for home appliances and electronic devices as well as for commercial services, including hospitals, schools, office buildings, and retail and grocery stores.
+In the OECD nations, where infrastructures are more mature and population growth is relatively slow or declining, electric power generation increases by an average of 1.2%/year from 2012 to 2040.

-Worldwide, hydroelectricity and wind are the two largest contributors to the increase in global renewable electricity generation, with hydropower accounting for 55 percent of the total increment and wind 27 percent.
-The mix of the two renewable energy sources in OECD and non-OECD regions differs dramatically, however.
-In OECD nations, the majority of economically exploitable hydroelectric resources already have been developed.
-Except in a few casesâ€”notably, Canada and Turkey—there are few opportunities to expand large-scale hydroelectric power projects.
-Instead, most renewable energy growth in OECD countries is expected to come from nonhydroelectric sources, especially wind.
-Many OECD countries, particularly those in Europe, have government policies (including feed-in tariffs,12 tax incentives, and market-share quotas) that encourage the construction of wind and other nonhydroelectric renewable electricity facilities.
+Hydroelectric potential in the OECD region is much lower than in the non-OECD region, because most of the economically exploitable hydroelectric resources in OECD countries already have been developed.
+Except in a few casesâ€”notably, Canada and Turkey—there are few opportunities to expand large- and mid-scale hydroelectric power projects in the OECD.
+Instead, most renewable energy growth in OECD countries comes from wind and solar resources.
+Many OECD countries, particularly those in Europe, have government policies (including feed-in tariffs, tax incentives, and market share quotas) that encourage construction of wind and other nonhydropower renewable electricity facilities.
 In the IEO2016 Reference case, 82% of the growth in OECD renewable energy consumption is attributed to nonhydropower renewables (Figure 1-7).